Vision

 • Proactively respond to changing production and research funding challenges.

-• Fund research that provides the greatest impact (short- and long-term profitability) to western Canadian grain farmers.
+• Fund research that provides the greatest impact (short and long-term profitability) to western Canadian grain farmers.

 • Focus on public research.

-• Enhance Canadian crop research
+• Monitor and support the enhanced Canadian crop research capacity.

 Outputs

-• WGRF collaborates with producer commodity organizations and funding agencies on research calls, funding and administration of
+• WGRF collaborates with producer commodity organizations and funding agencies on research calls, funding and administration of projects.

 • New funding opportunities are leveraged.